Tristan Thompson: Personal life

+Politics

+In a March 2026 appearance on The Katie Miller Podcast, Thompson said he was "very close with" Eric Trump, describing him as "like a big brother, mentor" who had been "very welcoming."
+Thompson added that Trump's influence had motivated him to "dive into this realm a little bit more" and said of Donald Trump's immigration approach, "I love what he's done so far for our country," adding that he believed people who immigrate "the right way" should be prioritized.
+In the same interview, he also said he opposed transgender athletes competing in women's sports, framing the issue as one affecting fairness.

 Relationships

 Thompson had a relationship with Jordan Craig, who gave birth to his son Prince in December 2016, by which time they had separated.

 Thompson has had an on-again, off-again relationship with Khloé Kardashian.
 They initially began dating in 2016 when he allegedly cheated on his pregnant ex-girlfriend Jordan Craig with Kardashian, according to court documents.
 On April 12, 2018, Khloé gave birth to their daughter, True, amidst controversy after Thompson was found to have cheated on Kardashian during the pregnancy.
 In February 2019, Thompson and Kardashian split after it was revealed that Thompson had allegedly cheated on Kardashian with her younger half-sister Kylie Jenner's then-best friend Jordyn Woods.
-Thompson and Kardashian quarantined together during the COVID-19 pandemic, and subsequently resumed their relationship from summer 2020 to June 2021, as well as October to December 2021.
-On July 28, 2022, Kardashian and Thompson welcomed their second child, Tatum, via surrogate.
+After quarantining together during the COVID-19 pandemic for the sake of their daughter, they ended up rekindling their relationship in August 2020.
+They became engaged in February 2021, but split for good in December 2021.
+In July 2022, it was announced that Kardashian and Thompson were expecting a baby boy via surrogacy.
+Their son, Tatum, was born on July 28, 2022.

 In December 2021, Maralee Nichols gave birth to Thompson's son Theo as a result of an affair they had while he was dating Kardashian.
 Nichols had filed a paternity lawsuit against Thompson earlier that year.
 Thompson confirmed the following month that he was the father of Nichols' son and issued an apology to Kardashian.